celesq/Social-Media-Network/README.md

 # Social-Media-Network
-Developed a social media platform in **C**, simulating user connections, post management, and personalized feeds using **graphs** and **trees**.
+I developed the core functionality of a social media platform in **C**, simulating user connections, posts, reposts, likes, feeds, and clique detection using **graphs**, **trees**, and **linked lists**.
-The project allows users to add or remove friends, compute distances between users, create and repost content, like posts, view feeds, and even detect cliques (fully connected friend groups).
+The project models the internal logic of a real social platform, where users can connect with friends, share and repost content, view their personalized feeds, and interact with other users.
-The implementation focuses on modularity, efficient data structures, and correct memory management — all logic is handled programmatically with no GUI.
+All operations are implemented programmatically, without any GUI, focusing on efficiency, modularity, and memory safety.

 # How to Use the Social Media Platform

   ## Adding and Removing Friends
-      Command: add <name1> <name2>
+      Command: ADD <user1> <user2>
       Creates a bidirectional friendship between two users.

-      Example: add Mihai Andrei
+      Example: ADD Michael Andrew
-      Output: Added connection Mihai - Andrei
+      Output: Added connection Michael - Andrew

-      Command: remove <name1> <name2>
+      Command: REMOVE <user1> <user2>
       Removes the friendship between two users.

-      Example: remove Mihai Andrei
+      Example: REMOVE Michael Andrew
-      Output: Removed connection Mihai - Andrei
+      Output: Removed connection Michael - Andrew

   ## Finding Distance Between Users
-      Command: distance <name1> <name2>
+      Command: DISTANCE <user1> <user2>
-      Calculates the distance between two users using BFS (Breadth-First Search).
+      Calculates the number of friendship links between two users using BFS (Breadth-First Search).

-      Example: distance Mihai Mihnea
+      Example: DISTANCE Michael Matthew
+      Output: The distance between Michael - Matthew is 3

+      If no connection exists:
-      Output: The distance between Mihai - Mihnea is 3 If no path exists: There is no way to get from Mihai to Mihnea
+      Output: There is no way to get from Michael to Matthew

   ## Friend Suggestions
-      Command: suggestions <name>
+      Command: SUGGESTIONS <user>
-      Displays all “friends of friends” who are not already friends with the user.
+      Displays all “friends of friends” who are not already friends with the given user.

-      Example: suggestions Alex
+      Example: SUGGESTIONS Alex
       Output:
       Suggestions for Alex:
       Maria
-      Mihai
-      Vlad
+      Mark
+      Victor

   ## Common Friends
-      Command: common <name1> <name2>
+      Command: COMMON <user1> <user2>
       Displays all mutual friends between two users.

-      Example: common Alex Ana
+      Example: COMMON Alex Anna
       Output:
-      The common friends between Alex and Ana are:
+      The common friends between Alex and Anna are:
-      Andrei
+      Andrew
       Maria
-      Ioana
+      John

   ## Counting and Ranking Friends
-      Command: friends <name>
+      Command: FRIENDS <user>
-      Displays how many friends a user has.
+      Displays the number of friends for a user.

-      Example: friends Andrei
+      Example: FRIENDS Andrew
-      Output: Andrei has 5 friends
+      Output: Andrew has 5 friends

-      Command: popular <name>
+      Command: POPULAR <user>
       Displays the most popular user among the given user and their friends.

-      Example: popular Mihai
+      Example: POPULAR Michael
-      Output: Mihai is the most popular
+      Output: Michael is the most popular

   ## Creating a Post
-      Command: create <username> "<title>"
+      Command: CREATE <username> "<title>"
       Creates a new post with a unique ID.

-      Example: create Mihai "Titlu postare"
+      Example: CREATE Michael "My first post"
-      Output: Created "Titlu postare" for Mihai
+      Output: Created "My first post" for Michael

   ## Reposting Content
-      Command: repost <username> <post-id> [<repost-id>]
+      Command: REPOST <username> <post-id> [<repost-id>]
       Creates a repost for a post or another repost.

-      Example: repost Alex 1 2
+      Example: REPOST Alex 1 2
       Output: Created Repost #10 for Alex

   ## Finding Common Reposts
-      Command: common-repost <post> <repost1> <repost2>
+      Command: COMMON-REPOST <post> <repost1> <repost2>
       Finds the first common repost (Lowest Common Ancestor) between two reposts.

-      Example: common-repost 1 4 7
+      Example: COMMON-REPOST 1 4 7
       Output: The first common repost of 4 and 7 is 2

   ## Likes
-      Command: like <username> <post-id> [<repost-id>]
+      Command: LIKE <username> <post-id> [<repost-id>]
       Toggles a like for a post or repost.
-If the same user likes again, it removes the like.
+If the same user likes again, the like is removed.

       Example:
-      like Alex 0
+      LIKE Alex 0
-      Output: Alex liked "Titlu postare"
+      Output: Alex liked "My first post"
-      like Alex 0
+      LIKE Alex 0
-      Output: Alex unliked "Titlu postare"
+      Output: Alex unliked "My first post"

   ## Ratio
-      Command: ratio <post-id>
+      Command: RATIO <post-id>
-      Compares likes between a post and its reposts to see which has higher engagement.
+      Compares likes between a post and its reposts to determine which has more engagement.

-      Example: ratio 0
+      Example: RATIO 0
       Output: Post 0 got ratio'd by repost 1

       If the original post has more likes:
       Output: The original post is the highest rated

   ## Deleting Posts
-      Command: delete <post-id> [<repost-id>]
+      Command: DELETE <post-id> [<repost-id>]
-      Deletes a post or repost and all its dependent reposts.
+      Deletes a post or repost and all of its dependent reposts.

-      Example: delete 0
+      Example: DELETE 0
-      Output: Deleted "Titlu postare"
+      Output: Deleted "My first post"

   ## Viewing Likes and Reposts
-      Command: get-likes <post-id> [<repost-id>]
+      Command: GET-LIKES <post-id> [<repost-id>]
       Displays the number of likes for a post or repost.

       Example:
-      get-likes 1 2
+      GET-LIKES 1 2
       Output: Repost #2 has 5 likes

-      Command: get-reposts <post-id>
+      Command: GET-REPOSTS <post-id>
       Displays all reposts under a post or repost in hierarchical order.

       Example:
-      get-reposts 1
+      GET-REPOSTS 1
       Output:
       "Cat video" - Post #1 by Alex
       Repost #2 by Alex